xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

 	the Xapian term length limit (see omindex for how to do this).
 V
-	boolean filter term for "can't see" permission (mnemonic: grep -v) W
+	boolean filter term for "can't see" permission (mnemonic: grep -v) X
-        "weak" (approximately 10 day intervals, taken as YYYYMMD from the D term, and changing the last digit to a '2' if it's a '3') (unused by Xapian since 0.9.7)
-X
         longer prefix for user-defined use
 Y